SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_postProcess.md

   <figcaption class="svCaption" >Creating VTU result files from <b>svSolver</b> restart files.</figcaption>
 </figure>

-After convering done, there are also four text files created in the exported folder if "Calculate Flows" is toggled on.
+After converting is done, there are also four text files created in the exported folder if "Calculate Flows" is toggled on.

 ~~~
   all_results-flows.txt: flowrate for each face with time steps